AdobeDocs/commerce-pwa-studio/src/pages/api/buildpack/targetables/TargetableESModule/index.md

 #### Import conflicts

-A conflict occcurs when an import statement uses a binding that already belongs to another existing import statement.
+A conflict occurs when an import statement uses a binding that already belongs to another existing import statement.
 For example, you add the `logger` import statement in a previous example to a file that already imports another `logger` module.
 When this happens, the `TargetableESModule` class rebinds the `logger` object to a different, unique name, such as `logger$$2`.